Story Arcs: What They Are and How To Write Them

 Setup and Payoff

 When you’re tinkering with story arcs, all the regular rules of storytelling still apply.
 You still want setup and payoff.
-Things you introduced should be resolved.
+The things you introduced should be resolved.
 If they aren’t resolved, there needs to be a really good, satisfying reason for it.

 If you were writing a romance, for example, maybe the characters hate each other at the start.
 This is a story arc called enemies-to-lovers.
 In this story arc, they have to grow to love each other over the course of the novel.